singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise7.md

 1. Under Horizon Agent Features, accept the default to install all features in the golden VM:

-  - **App Volume Agent:** Slide to **Enable** it.
+  - App Volume Agent: **ENABLE**

-    >**Note:** Installs the App Volumes Agent on the desktop.
+Description: Installs the App Volumes Agent on the desktop.

+- Enable Flash MMR: **DISABLE**

-  - **Enable Flash MMR:** Redirects Flash multimedia content sent to the client system and plays in a Flash container window using the Flash Player ActiveX version.
+Description: Redirects Flash multimedia content sent to the client system and plays in a Flash container window using the Flash Player ActiveX version.

- - **3D support in Windows 10 MultiSession:** Slide to **Disable** it.
+- 3D support in Windows 10 MultiSession: DISABLE

-   >**Note:** Provides support for vGPU-powered 3D RDS hosts.
+Description: Provides support for vGPU-powered 3D RDS hosts.

- - **MMR for Terminal Services:** Slide to **Enable** it.
+- MMR for Terminal Services: ENABLE

-   >**Note:** Redirects multimedia content directly to the client computer, which plays the media content, offloading the demand on the RDS desktop and improving performance optimization.
+Description: Redirects multimedia content directly to the client computer, which plays the media content, offloading the demand on the RDS desktop and improving performance optimization.

- - **Client Drive Redirection:** Slide to **Enable** it.
+- Client Drive Redirection: ENABLE

-   >**Note:** Allows you to share folders and drives on your local system with remote desktops and applications.
+Description: Allows you to share folders and drives on your local system with remote desktops and applications.

+- Skype for Business: **ENABLE**

-  - **Skype for Business:** Provides the ability to use the RDS desktops to make optimized audio and video calls with Skype for Business inside a virtual desktop without negatively affecting the virtual infrastructure and overloading the network.
+Description: Provides the ability to use the RDS desktops to make optimized audio and video calls with Skype for Business inside a virtual desktop without negatively affecting the virtual infrastructure and overloading the network.

-  - **Webcam Support (Real Time Audio Video RTAV):** Allows you to run Skype, Webex, Google Hangouts, and other online conferencing applications on remote desktops with client local webcam and audio devices.
+- Webcam Support (Real Time Audio Video RTAV): **ENABLE**

+Description: Allows you to run Skype, Webex, Google Hangouts, and other online conferencing applications on remote desktops with client local webcam and audio devices.

-  - **Smart Card:** Slide to **Disable** it
+- Smart Card: **DISABLE**

-    >**Note:** Lets you redirect smart cards from client to remote sessions for both SSO and in-session leverage.
+Description: Lets you redirect smart cards from client to remote sessions for both SSO and in-session leverage.

+- VMware Print: **ENABLE**

-  - **VMware Print:** Allows you to print to any printer configured for your local computer from a remote desktop or application without installing printer drivers on the remote desktop.
+Description: Allows you to print to any printer configured for your local computer from a remote desktop or application without installing printer drivers on the remote desktop.

+- Scanner Redirection: **ENABLE**

-  - **Scanner Redirection:** Redirects scanning and imaging devices that are connected to the client systems so those devices can be used with the desktop or remote application.
+Description: Redirects scanning and imaging devices that are connected to the client systems so those devices can be used with the desktop or remote application.

+- USB Redirection: **ENABLE**

- - **USB Redirection:** Enables redirection of USB devices that are connected to your local client system so those devices can be used with the desktop or remote application.
+Description: Enables redirection of USB devices that are connected to your local client system so those devices can be used with the desktop or remote application.

+- URL Redirection: **DISABLE**

- - **URL Redirection:** Collects performance data from monitored software and hardware objects in your Horizon environment and provides predictive analysis and real-time information about problems in your Horizon infrastructure.
+Description: Collects performance data from monitored software and hardware objects in your Horizon environment and provides predictive analysis and real-time information about problems in your Horizon infrastructure.

+- Serial Port Redirection: **ENABLE**

-  - **Serial Port Redirection:** Enables devices connected to serial ports on your local client system so those devices can be used with the remote desktop or application.
+Description: Enables devices connected to serial ports on your local client system so those devices can be used with the remote desktop or application.

+- Geolocation Redirection: **ENABLE**

-  - **Geolocation Redirection:** Allows the geolocation information of the client system to be used by Internet Explorer in remote desktops.
+Description: Allows the geolocation information of the client system to be used by Internet Explorer in remote desktops.

+- Help Desk: **ENABLE**

-  - **Help Desk:** Slide and **Enable** it to install the Help Desk.
+Description: Installs the Help Desk.

 2. In the lower right corner, click **IMPORT**.